April 2020: Devon & Severn IFCA proposals for recreational bag limits.

-Bait Digging is becoming an issue of increasing concern.
-IFCAs now have the power to regulate the collection of angling bait and our local SIFCA has confirmed a byelaw to prohibit it in seagrass beds as mentioned in the byelaw page.
+IFCAs now have the power to regulate the collection of angling bait and our local Southern IFCA has confirmed a byelaw to prohibit it in some seagrass beds as mentioned in the byelaw page.
 In this byelaw, although it covers a variety of baits, we are effectively primarily being regulated on the collection of lugworm as a result of the byelaw seeking to protect seagrass beds which mostly exist in sand rather than mud.
 Unfortunately Defra have put a requirement on all IFCAs to determine if digging in intertidal mudflats within currently designated protected areas needs to be controlled so that could affect ragworm.
-They are tasked with making a decision on this within the next year or so. (now more likely to be in 2019/20.)
-A Natural England sponsored scientific paper from Portsmouth University that deals with digging for ragworm has just come to light and it contains a lot of assertions that are damaging to the cause of continued digging for ragworm locally.
-Alan has spent a long time analysing this report and he has submitted a number of criticisms of apparent errors to the authors of the report.
+They are tasked with making a decision on this within the next year or so. (now more likely to be in 2021/22.)
+A Natural England sponsored scientific paper by Watson of Portsmouth University that deals with digging for ragworm came to light in 2012 and it contains a lot of assertions that are damaging to the cause of continued digging for ragworm locally.
+Alan spent a long time analysing this report and he submitted a number of criticisms of apparent errors to the authors of the report.
 In early 2014 Alan made personal contact with the commissioning body of this report (Natural England) whilst attending a Solent Forum meeting.
 They had agreed to look to see if a review of the report was needed in light of other contradictory reports that Alan was able to point to.
 Unfortunately they eventually declined.
-Alan hoped to get the AT involved to a far greater degree at national level, given that there had not seemed to have been much progress since the AT convened "Bait Conference" that was held in mid 2013.
+Southern IFCA have a Voluntary Code of Practice applicable to bait collection in Poole harbour but it is yet to address activities elsewhere.

 The following is a simplified outline of factors affecting the right to gather bait:-